fischermatte/geolud/readme.md

 - Spring Boot 2
 - Spring Cloud
-- Angular 5
+- Angular 6
 - Bootstrap 4
-- MySQL
+- MongoDB
 - Swagger-Codegen for API First integration with Typescript and Java.
 Client and Server interfaces are generated from OpenApi 2 yml.

 ## How to run it locally?